ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

 > var storage = storageContract.at(storageAddress);
 > storage
 ```
-27. call the get function of the deployed contract
+27. call the get storage function of the deployed contract

 ```bash
 > storage.get.call()
 ```
 this should return `0` as nothing is stored here at the moment

-28. call the set function of the deployed conrtact, if you get an error, use step no 20.
+28. call the set function of the deployed conrtact as a transaction, if you get an `error`, employ step no 20.

 ```bash
 > storage.set.sendTransaction(1001, {from: eth.accounts[0], gas: 1000000})